 Installation of our wireless service consists of mounting a Dish on the outside of your home.
 The Dish is aligned and configured to receive a signal from one of our repeater stations.

-You may or may not already have a line ran from the pole to your home, but if not the technician will run a fibre optic cable from the street pole to the outside of your home.
+You may or may not already have a line run from the pole to your home, but if not, the technician will run a fibre optic cable from the street pole to the outside of your home.
 A junction box will be attached to your wall and from there a cable will run inside and to a modem.
-The modem will connect via ethernet cable to a wireless router that provides wireless throughout your home.
+The modem will connect via ethernet cable to a wireless router that provides a wireless signal throughout your home.

 First let’s try unplugging the power from your modem and router.
 Wait about 15 seconds, and then plug them back in.
 Wait a minute for it to start back up.
 If that doesn’t solve your issue, please give us a call!

 Internet services may also be cut off if your monthly payments are behind.

 Estimated usage for common downloading and streaming activities:

 - 4 minute 360P standard definition YouTube video – 15 MB